 Whether it’s clear cut that a future cat or dog is welcome, or it’s all been vaguely up in the air until now, you always want to put your best foot forward (or in this case, paw).

 - Create a “pet resume” that can include photos, references and an about section.
-The Humane Society provides a PDF sample.

 - Invite your landlord or building manager to meet your pet.